-Proper marinades are simple.
-Consisting of oil, acid, herbs and spices, they are thought to do two things; imparting flavor and tenderizing tough cuts of meat.
-Though not entirely false, soaking meat in an oil and acid bath only does one thing well...
+Consisting of oil, acid, herbs and spices, proper marinades are simple.
+They are thought to impart flavor and tenderizing tough cuts of meat.
+Though not entirely false, soaking meat in an oil and acid bath only accomplishes one thing well...
 Flavor.

 This may be surprising to some, but outside of long, slow cooking methods like smoking and braising — which allow the necessary time at the perfect temperatures to break down tough muscle fibers and connective tissues — the tenderization of raw meat is only accomplished mechanically.
 Pounding, poking and grinding are the only ways to make raw meat more tender.
 Soaking in a marinade simply cannot deliver the same results.